BenLeroy/Ionic-sensor/README.md

 For Android, use `$ ionic build android` ; the built APK will be found in [dir]/platforms/[android]/build/outputs/apk/android-debug.apk.

-If you want to have a working preview, use `$ ionic serve`, it should open your default browser and display a working app, else navigat to [http://localhost:8100](http://localhost:8100).
+If you want to have a working preview, use `$ ionic serve`, it should open your default browser and display a working app, else navigate to [http://localhost:8100](http://localhost:8100).